waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30:** North of Cherrygrove.
 Mr. Pokemon at (17,5).

 ## Immediate Plan
-1. Enter Cherrygrove City.
-2. Heal at Pokemon Center (29, 3).
+1. Heal at Pokemon Center (Current Action).
-3. Buy Potions at Mart (17, 7).
+2. Buy Potions at Mart (17, 7).
-4. Proceed to Route 30.
+3. Proceed to Route 30.
 - **Route 29 Strategy:**
     - **Solution Found:** Navigate Northern Path (Row 3/4) to X=16, then dip South to Row 6 to bypass Ledges.
     - **Path:** (24,3) -> Down to (24,5) -> West to (21,5) -> Up to (21,4) -> West through gap at (20,4) -> West to (16,4) -> South to (16,6) -> West to Cherrygrove.